kianschmalenbach/rdf-browser/README.md

 ```

 ## Known issues
-  - Prefixes are not rendered correctly in some cases
-  - Blank Node numbers increase on page refresh / revisit
   - The view does not jump to the selected URI within a document
   - Not all elements of the Turtle syntax are currently supported
-  - The plugin does not work well for DBpedia and Wikidata URIs